scrungus/ZeroTetris/README.md

 If you would like to contribute, I'd recommend following [this](https://thenewstack.io/getting-legit-with-git-and-github-your-first-pull-request/) advice.
 In summary, fork the repo :arrow_right: clone it :arrow_right: create a new branch :arrow_right: make changes :arrow_right: merge to master :arrow_right: create a new pull request [here](https://github.com/OliverOverend/gym-simplifiedtetristemp/compare).

-Or, you can just clone the repository to create a local copy on your machine:
+Or, you can clone the repository to create a local copy on your machine:

 ```bash
 git clone https://github.com/OliverOverend/gym-simplifiedtetristemp